Under the one-shot rule, you should get your application right first time, and we should simply reject defective applications.

 While deeds should, wherever possible, narrate the title number, we will, as a matter of policy, accept a deed that does not narrate the title number provided that the deed contains an otherwise sufficient description of the subjects, or the security being discharged, etc., and:

 - the deed is executed before the provisional title number is known, or is capable of being known; or

 - the deed is executed up to 28 days after the provisional title number is known.

-This approach is underpinned by the duty of care and offence provisions under sections 111 and 112, respectively.
-In respect of applications for registration, both applicants and granters (and their solicitors) are under a duty to take reasonable care to ensure that the Keeper does not inadvertently make the register inaccurate.
+This approach is underpinned by the duty of care and offence provisions under sections 111 and 112 of the 2012 Act.
+In respect of applications for registration, both applicants and granters (and solicitors) are under a duty to take reasonable care to ensure that we do not inadvertently make the register inaccurate.
 It is an offence to knowingly or recklessly make a materially false or misleading statement in relation to an application for registration.

-The Keeper will continue to carry out checks on receipt of an application, to ensure that the application is in order and that there are no defects on the face of the deed to be registered.
+We will continue to carry out checks on receipt of an application to ensure that everything is in order and that there are no defects on the face of the deed to be registered.
 It is anticipated that such checks should identify most errors prior to the application being entered in the application record.
-The most likely reasons for rejection of an application are given in the checklist.

 Reasons for rejection